How to enjoy two days in magnificent Montreal

 48 Hours in Chicago: a windy city weekend

-Disclosure: This article contains Amazon affiliate links.
-The Travelling Mom thanks Tourisme Montreal for hosting our stay in Montreal.
+Disclosure: The writer thanks Tourisme Montreal for hosting our stay in Montreal.
 As always, our opinions about this great French-Canadian city are honest and our own.

 Claudia Laroye